cristianrz/dockie/README.md

 ```
 $ pocker --help
-Illegal option --

 Usage: pocker [OPTIONS] COMMAND [ARG...]

 Docker-like interface for unprivileged chroot

 Options:
 	-D        Enable debug mode
 	-h        Print usage
 	-v        Print version information and quit

 Commands:
 	exec      Run a command in a proot
 	images    List images
 	ls        List rootfs
 	ps        List rootfs
 	pull      Pull an image
 	rename    Rename a rootfs
 	rm        Remove one or more rootfs
 	run       Run a command in a new rootfs
 	search    Search the pocker hub for images
 ```